Black Friday Sale is Live—Save up to 80% Now

 Description

-The Tyndale Old Testament Commentaries have long been a trusted resource for Bible study.
-The introduction to each volume gives a concise but thorough description of the authorship, date and historical background of the biblical book under consideration.
+These Tyndale volumes are designed to help readers understand what the Bible actually says and what it means.
+The introduction to each volume gives a concise but thorough description of the authorship, date, and historical background of the biblical book under consideration.
 The commentary itself examines the text section by section, drawing out its main themes.
 It also comments on individual verses and deals with problems of interpretation.
-Written by some of the world's most distinguished evangelical scholars, these volumes retain their original text now retypeset in a larger format.
-As always, they continue to aim at the true meaning of the Bible and to make its message plain to readers today.
+The aim throughout is to get at the true meaning of the Bible and to make its message plain to readers today.

 Reviews